 Fortunately there are several commercial brands that perform way better than any homemade mixes I’ve ever experimented with.
 These are the brands I find work the most consistently and have the best taste.

-Why Did my Gluten Free Cake Sink?
+Why Did My Cake Sink?

 Where traditional cakes need to be pulled immediately, or risk overbaking, gluten-free cake recipes bake a few minutes longer.
 For best results test with a toothpick inserted in the middle.
 Testing to see if top “springs back” usually isn’t a reliable method.